Project-superbot/deployrepo/README.md

-# Please don't reply to this repo this is made for test only
+# Please don't DEPLOY to this repo this is made for test only

 ### Heroku Compatible Deploying for SuperBot